Tuesday, February 3, 2026

 Agriculture & Food Exports

-Impact: Mixed and Still Unclear
+Impact: Mixed and still unclear

 Potential Winners:

-• Marine products like shrimp
+• Marine exports such as shrimp

-• Rice exporters (possible tariff relief)
+• Rice exporters (subject to tariff relief)

 Risks: